ludwigsaux/twitch-clips-compiler/README.md

 python3 twitchAssembler twitch.tv/github -limit 10
 ```

 As you can see on the picture below, the Twitch channel of GitHub has many Twitch clips recorded by users so you can make a compilation.
+On the command above the compilation will select the 10 most popular twitch clips.

 ![name-of-you-image](https://github.com/ludwigsaux/twitch-clips-compiler/blob/main/twitch.PNG)